zifanw/boundary/README.md

 # Create attribution object
 big = BA_pytorch('BIG', use_boundary=True)

 # Load the default parameters.
 You can also modify these parameters if needed.
+# These default parameters should work with one Titan RTX 3080.
 parameters = boundary.PARAMETERS
 pipeline = boundary.PIPELINE